xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2023-08-21-arm-none-eabi-gcc-v12-3-1-1-1-released.md

 ## Pre-deprecation notice for Ubuntu 18.04

-Ubuntu 18.04 LTS ‘Bionic Beaver‘ reached the end of the standard five-year maintenance window for Long-Term Support (LTS) release on 31 May 2023.
+Ubuntu 18.04 LTS _Bionic Beaver_ reached the end of the standard five-year maintenance window for Long-Term Support (LTS) release on 31 May 2023.

 As a courtesy, the xPack GNU/Linux releases will continue to be based on